Table

 Actions in a comparison table could include:

-Although you could include the ability to remove certain parameters from inside the table, with an X button at the cell level, it is recommended that the greater management of a table be triggered from an action inside the table toolbar.
-For example, you could have an “Add to comparison” button in the toolbar that could open a modal in which a user could select the parameters they want to see and/or the items they want to compare.
+Although you could include the ability to remove certain parameters from inside the table (with a remove (X) button at the cell level) we recommend that broader table management be triggered from an action inside the table toolbar.
+For example, you could have an “Add to comparison” button in the toolbar that opens a modal where a user can select parameters they want to see or the items they want to compare.

 Spacing